Flora Hill Secondary College: Overview

 Flora Hill Secondary College, in honour of it history, named their sporting houses after influential females in history.
 Gold was (Caroline) Chisholm, Red was Bronte after the three Bronte sisters, Blue was (Daisy) Bates and Green was (Florence) Nightingale.

 Flora Hill Secondary College amalgamated with Golden Square Secondary College in 2008.
-The new school, on the Flora Hill Secondary College site, is called Bendigo South East College.
+Bendigo South East College was the amalgamated school built on the old Flora Hill Secondary College site.